MatrixAI/Architect/ProtocolResearch/SessionTypesDemo/README.md

 # SessionTypesDemo

 This is a demonstration of Session Types, which may be used in the type theory of Architect in future.
-It is based on a paper about [Gradual Session Types](http://homepages.inf.ed.ac.uk/wadler/papers/gradsess/gradsess.pdf)

 ## SessionType.hs